Online shoppers are notoriously fickle, and why shouldn’t they be?

 There are so many options and avenues at their fingertips that there’s no sense in wildly committing to the first products they see.
 The multi-step checkout process allows them to toy with potential purchases — chalk certain items down as likely buys while they look around for alternatives.

 From the standpoint of a seller, of course, this can be extremely frustrating.
-Just when you think you’re on the verge of making a sale — a site visitor having heaped their cart with products and taken the first step in the checkout phase — it all goes up in smoke.
+Just when a site visitor has heaped their cart with products and taken the first step in the checkout phase, it all goes up in smoke.
 The interested party disappears from the site, leaving behind all those items.

 So, if you want to optimize the results you get from your cart abandonment email campaigns, you need to make them more interesting.